-Drawing from extensive training and experience with neurodiversity, trauma recovery, and developmental psychology, I create therapeutic experiences that honor your brain’s natural ways of processing, learning, and connecting.
+Drawing from extensive training and experience with neurodiversity, trauma recovery, and developmental psychology, I strive to create therapeutic experiences that honor your natural ways of processing, learning, and connecting.

 Education/Training

 After completing my formal training, I began my private practice while also working at the Attention, Behavior, and Learning Clinic at the University of Colorado Boulder.
-At CU, I supervised doctoral students in the assessment of children and adolescents with suspected neurodevelopmental challenges (e.g., ADHD, ASD, learning differences) and/or behavioral and emotional concerns.
-Likewise, I provided supervision in child/adolescent therapy to doctoral students through the Raimy Psychology Clinic.
+At CU, I supervised doctoral students in the assessment of children and adolescents with suspected neurodevelopmental challenges and/or behavioral and emotional concerns.
+Likewise, I provided supervision in child/adolescent psychotherapy to doctoral students through the Raimy Psychology Clinic.

 I currently exclusively work in private practice and am affiliated with the Boulder Center for Cognitive and Behavioral Therapies (BCCBT/bouldercbt.com).